-There is a case where you access the fake site even though it is a correct URL
+There was a case of accessing a fake site even though it was the correct URL

-TREZOR, which provides an online wallet service for cryptographic currencies such as bit coins, reported on the blog that "traffic is hijacked" in some cases.
+TREZOR, an online wallet service for cryptocurrencies such as Bitcoin, reported on its blog that 'traffic may be hijacked'.

-July 2, 2018, TREZOR announced on their blog that their wallet service is being attacked.
-According to the blog, TREZOR 's support team received a query from the customer about an unauthorized SSL certificate that the situation was discovered.
-The image when accessing the fake phishing site published by TREZOR is as follows and the domain displayed in the URL is the same as the correct site "wallet.trezor.io", but for https communication The SSL certificate to be used is incorrect and you can see that "Not secure" is displayed in the address bar of the browser.
+On July 2, 2018, TREZOR announced on its blog that its wallet service was being attacked.
+According to the blog, the TREZOR support team was discovered when a customer inquired about a fraudulent SSL certificate.
+The image when accessing the fake phishing site published by TREZOR is as follows, and the domain displayed in the URL is the same as the correct site 'wallet.trezor.io', but for https communication You can see that the SSL certificate you are using is incorrect and you see 'Not secure' in your browser's address bar.

-Amazon's DNS service "Route 53" is attacked and virtual currency with a market price of 16 million yen is deprived from users
+Amazon's DNS service 'Route 53' is attacked and virtual currency with a market value of 16 million yen is robbed from users

-In addition to checking whether the URL of the website you are accessing is correct, you can check whether the site you visited is really a site with that URL by using https (SSL) for communication.
-TREZOR makes a comment on "twitter" to make sure that you are doing legitimate https communication ".
+Not only can you check if the URL of the website you are visiting is correct, but you can also check if the site you visited is really the site with that URL by using https (SSL) for communication.
+TREZOR has commented on twitter, 'Be sure to make sure that you are communicating with legitimate https.'

-If you connect to fake site via https, you get a certificate error, but in case of http connection you can not notice that you are connected to fake site.
-Google announces a policy to make sure that the indication "unsafe" appears when connecting with http with Chrome browser.
+If you connect to the fake site via https, you will get a certificate error, but if you connect to http, you will not be able to notice that you have connected to the fake site.
+Google has announced a policy to make the Chrome browser display 'insecure' when connecting via http.

-Google intends to display sites not protected by HTTPS clearly as "unsafe" in the Chrome browser -GIGAZINE
+Google has a policy to clearly display sites that are not protected by HTTPS as 'insecure' in the Chrome browser --GIGAZINE